Windows 11 version history: Insider releases

 Windows Insider Preview builds are delivered to Insiders in four different channels.
 Insiders in the Dev and Canary Channel receive updates prior to those in the Beta Channel but might experience more bugs and other issues.
 Insiders in the Release Preview Channel do not receive updates until the version is almost available to the public but are comparatively more stable.

 On February 3, 2022, Microsoft changed its plans on how they delivered builds for Windows Insiders, with Dev and Beta Channels being "parallel" active development branches, giving an option to switch from Dev to Beta Channel for a limited time.
 The Dev Channel builds are meant for upcoming and experimental features that may never release to general availability, whereas the Beta Channel builds are the "feature complete" builds that will make its way to the general availability for the specific Windows 11 release.

-On March 6, 2023, Microsoft announced that the Dev Channel will be rebooted, and existing insiders will be moved to the new Canary Channel.
-Two days later, insiders transitioned from Dev to Canary received the first build in the existing 25000 series builds starting from build 25314 while new insiders in the rebooted Dev Channel received the first build in the new 23000 series builds starting from build 23403.
+On March 6, 2023, Microsoft announced that it was restructuring the preview channels in the Windows Insider Program.
+The Dev Channel would continue to test early versions of new features, and existing insiders were moved to the new Canary Channel that would primarily test changes to the kernel.

-Dev Channel

-On September 2, 2021, Microsoft announced that Windows Insiders in the Dev Channel will receive builds directly from the rs_prerelease branch, which are not matched to a specific Windows 11 release.
-The first build released under this strategy, build 22449, was made available to Insiders on the same day.

-Aside from the rs_prerelease branch, Insiders in the Dev Channel would receive builds compiled from other branches within certain periods of time: ni_release (builds 22557 to 22616 – 22H2 string in former Dev), ni_prerelease (builds 23403 to 23620 – 22H2 string in rebooted Dev), ge_release (builds 26052 to 26100 and later – 24H2 and 25H2 string) and ge_prerelease (build 26200 – 24H2 and 25H2 string).

-Canary Channel

-Aside from the rs_prerelease branch, Insiders in the Canary Channel would receive builds compiled from other branches within certain periods of time: zn_release (builds 25352 to 25393 – 23H2 string), ge_release (builds 26052 to 26100 – 24H2 string), ge_prerelease (builds 26200 to 26257 – 24H2 string) and br_release (build 27928 and later – Dev and 26H1 string).